-With online video guitar lessons becoming a viable alternative to in-person lessons, the price of guitar lessons has significantly decreased for beginner and advanced guitarists alike.
+With online video guitar lessons now a true alternative to in-person lessons, the price of guitar lessons has significantly decreased for beginner and advanced guitarists alike.

 Here is a table of the costs and benefits associated with guitar lessons comparing in-person, online, and DVD guitar lessons.